-Remark 15: The other approach "regularizes" the infinities away altogether.
-Here "regularization" means a particular way to morph a function which makes it "more smooth".
+morph a function which makes it "more smooth".
 In fact, this morphing process can be applied repeatedly (as done above).
 So one can "regularize" with different "strength"; the "strength" parameter s shows how many steps of "morphing" were used.
 Moreover, interpolation is possible, so the parameter s may be fractional as well.

 Start with the function F(t) and apply regularization with strength s; this leads to a function of two variables f(t, s) (as on the plots above).
-For more details, see Section on p.
-64.
+For more details, see the section on p.
+74.

 (In fact, these pictures illustrate a repeated application to F(t) of a certain type of low-pass filtering with lower and lower cut-off frequency 1/s.
-Compare with the discussion in Remark 26 on p.
-37.)
+Compare with the discussion in Remark 32 on p.
+47.)

-Remark 16: At first, the fact that we need to work with a function of 2 variables may be seen as an inconvenience.
+Remark 22: At first, the fact that we need to work with a function of 2 variables may be seen as an inconvenience.
 On the other hand, with 2 variables one gets many more possibilities in interpreting what these variables mean.
 In particular, while all geometries with 1 degree of freedom are essentially the same, with 2 degrees of freedom a new opportunity appears: some of these geometries are "curved" (somewhat similar to how the geometry of the surface of Earth is "curved").